RINO Submits Federal Gun Control Bill

 Quick Summary

 H.R.
-7040 is a federal bill introduced by Rep. Michael Lawler (R-NY) that seeks to extend the Undetectable Firearms Act of 1988 for ten years.
-This act prohibits firearms not detectable by walk-through metal detectors or accurate X-ray imaging, originally a response to polymer-framed handguns.
+7040 is a federal bill introduced by Representative Michael Lawler (R-NY) aiming to extend the Undetectable Firearms Act of 1988 for 10 years.
+This act prohibits firearms not detectable by metal detectors or accurate X-ray imaging, originally spurred by polymer handguns like the Glock 17.
+Concerns exist about such bills being attached to omnibus spending packages.

 Chapters